anderssv/the-example/doc/fakes.md

 # I make fakes like...

 It is quite simple really.
-Almost anything can be faked with a HashMap.
+Almost anything can be faked with a HashMap[[1](../src/test/kotlin/fakes/ApplicationRepositoryFake.kt)][[2](../src/test/kotlin/fakes/UserNotificationFake.kt)].
 Sometimes you need other solutions.

 Unlike Mocks you don't really need a library.
 Just implement the interface you are faking, and put, update and fetch to/from the HashMap.